newanimeshows/new-working-bot/README.md

 ### ALL COMMANDS

 ```
+Bot Command Descriptions:
-start - start the bot or get posts
+start - Start the bot or get posts.
-batch - create link for more than one posts
+batch - Create a link for more than one post.
-genlink - create link for one post
+genlink - Create a link for one post.
+customBatch - Create a link for a custom batch of posts.
-users - view bot statistics
+users - View bot statistics.
-broadcast - broadcast any messages to bot users
+broadcast - Broadcast any message to bot users.
-stats - checking your bot uptime
+stats - Check the bot uptime.
 ```